jared-singular/segment-destination-function/README.md

 > **Note**
 > Being a custom solution, this code snippet is provided as a working example and allows the developer full control to update or modify the content and behavior as desired.
 Due to theflexibility of this solution, the Singular Support team is not responsible for maintenance of this code.
 The developer implementing this solution must consult the Segment and Singular documentation to troubleshoot issues if they arise.

+> **Warning**
+> Due to the Hybrid nature of this integration it is recommended to disable the Segment *Application Lifecycle Events*.
+These are disabled in the Initialization of the Segment SDK.
+The Singular SDK will automatically track Sessions and these events are not needed.

 - Coming Soon: Enabling the passing of Web events to Singular.

 ### Requirements